- CLASS: Mammalia (Mammals)

 They top out at 40 pounds (18 kilograms) yet have the largest ears of any cat.
 Just how big are those ears?
 If we had ears in the same proportion to our head as servals do, they would be the size of dinner plates!

-Here's how French naturalist Georges-Louis Leclerc, Comte de Buffon, described the serval back in the year 1780, in his reference work Natural History, General and Particular: "…he runs through a considerable space in an instant, and may be said only to appear and disappear….
+Here's how French naturalist Georges-Louis Leclerc, Comte de Buffon described the serval back in the year 1780, in his reference work Natural History, General and Particular: "…he runs through a considerable space in an instant, and may be said only to appear and disappear….
 This serval resembles the cat in its figure, and the tiger (that is the panther or leopard) by the black and white spot of its hair."

 HABITAT AND DIET

 Grassy home: Servals live near thickly planted streams and rivers in the savannas of central and southern Africa.
-Unlike many other cat species, these small felines love to climb, leap, and play in water.
+Unlike many other cats, these small felines love to climb, leap, and play in water.
 They are crepuscular to avoid the heat of the day, although they do hunt at night when needed.
 Servals often share their savanna habitat with caracals and may compete with them for prey.
 Leopards, wild dogs, and hyenas are serval predators.
 If needed, a serval can climb a tree to escape.

 "Wait and see" is the serval's main hunting strategy.
 A hungry cat waits in the tall grass at dawn or dusk, using its huge ears to listen for approaching prey before pouncing on its meal.
 Instead of chasing down a target like a cheetah would, the serval takes a giant leap up into the air and then forces its body weight down upon the victim, trapping it beneath the front paws until the cat can deliver a deadly bite to the neck.
 This method is efficient and quick.